syl20bnr/spacemacs-elpa-mirror/stable-melpa/iedit-readme.txt

 The code was developed and fully tested on Gnu Emacs 24.0.93, partially tested on Gnu Emacs 22.
 If you have any compatible problem, please let me know.

+Contributors
+Adam Lindberg <eproxus@gmail.com> added a case sensitivity option that can be toggled.

+Tassilo Horn <tassilo@member.fsf.org> added an option to match only complete words, not inside words

+Le Wang <l26wang@gmail.com> proposed to match only complete symbols,  not inside symbols, contributed rectangle support